CorvaeOboro/ultima_online_mods/README.md

 # Magic Spells
 - Colorized paintover on top of the classic linework  .
-- Thanks to Boothby and Jewele for inspiration their MoreColorSpells was the basis of this mod .
+- Thanks to Gaechti and Boothby their MoreColorSpells was the basis of this mod .

 ![Magic Spells Icons](/UI_MagicSpells/ui_spell_00_comp.jpg?raw=true "Magic Spells Icons")